 The consequences of a drug conviction can be far-reaching.
 Promising students at Research Triangle schools may see their futures adversely affected.
 If you or a loved one faces narcotics charges, you should immediately seek experienced legal counsel who will challenge the state’s evidence and fight to have the charges reduced or dismissed, or in the alternative seek other options, such as a drug diversion program, that will ultimately lead to a favorable

-Raleigh Drug Defense Lawyer
+Drug Defense Lawyer in Raleigh

 For any offense relating to controlled substances, from misdemeanor possession to felony drug trafficking, your first step should be to contact an experienced Raleigh drug defense lawyer who will fight for the best possible result given your individual circumstances.
 At Coolidge Law Firm, we are courtroom trial attorneys who defend the rights and seek freedom for people charged in state and federal courts in Wake County.